ihmeuw/vivarium_research/docs/source/model_design/risk_factors.rst

 Population Attributable Fraction (PAF)
 ++++++++++++++++++++++++++++++++++++++

-The population attributable fraction is a quantification of the proportion of cases of a given cause that could be eliminated by removing a risk exposure.
+The population attributable fraction is a quantification of the proportion of of a given cause outcome, such as cases, deaths, or DALYs, that could be eliminated by removing a risk exposure.

 ..todo::
 	Fill in PAF overview